-The wine merchant Peter Joseph Valckenberg (1764-1837) bought the historic vineyards of the famous single vineyard Liebfrauenstift-Kirchenstück in Worms (Rheinhessen) during the Napoleonic secularisation in 1808.
+The wine merchant Peter Joseph Valckenberg (1764-1837) bought the historic vineyards of the famous single vineyard Liebfrauenstift-Kirchenstück in Worms (Rheinhessen) in the course of the Napoleonic secularisation in 1808.
 The "P.J.
-Valckenberg" winery developed from this.
-Today, the estate is still partly owned by his descendants and has since been renamed Liebfrauenstift.
-The Valckenberg company has the sole right to use the traditional brand name "Madonna" for the Liebfrauenmilch wine.
-It is one of the most successful brand wines in the world.
-In the company's wine trade division, German wines from renowned wineries are sold to around 40 countries worldwide.
-The main market is Asia, especially China and Japan.
+Valckenberg" vineyard developed from this.
+This is still partly owned by his descendants today and has since been renamed Liebfrauenstift.
+The Valckenberg company owns the sole right to use the traditional brand name "Madonna" for the wine Liebfrauenmilch.
+It is one of the most successful branded wines in the world.
+In the company's wine trade division, German wines from renowned wineries are sold to around 40 countries worldwide, the main market being Asia, especially China and Japan.